Mervhope144k/alx-higher_level_programming/0x00-python-hello_world/README.md

 8. Google

 C. Learning objectives

 1. General:
+	a.
 Why Python programming is awesome
+	b.
 Whocreated Python
+	c.
 Who is Guido van Rossum
+	d.
 Where does the name 'Python' comde from
+	e.
 What is the Zen of Python
+	f.
 How to use thr Python interpreter
+	g.
 How to print text and variables using print()
+	h.
 How to use strings
+	i.
 What are indexing and slicing in Python
+	j.
 What is the official Python coding style and show how to check your code with pycodestyle.